 Cyber attacks targeting businesses, especially manufacturing and the supply chain, have become increasingly complex, and the stakes have never been higher.
-Hackers have started to move from selling stolen data towards holding data ransom, and manufacturers have become popular targets because they cannot afford being shut down for extended periods.
+Hackers have started to move from selling stolen data towards holding data ransom, and manufacturers have become popular targets because they cannot afford to be shut down for extended periods.
 Bad actors use malware delivered through phishing attacks that take control and shut down manufacturing equipment unless they are paid a ransom.
 As connectivity continues to grow, the potential impacts may become broader and more significant.
 Yet many manufacturers are not prepared.
 Why are manufacturers now such a large target for cyber threat actors?

 Threat actors are seeking to steal intelligence on any new product, process, or technology that a manufacturer creates, which can be anything from obtaining blueprints of confidential designs, secret formulas, or unique assembly processes.
 This information can then be used by adversaries to sell products at a lower price and cut both competitive advantages and margins.

 The fact that these cybercriminals know that manufacturers hold valuable sensitive information, they are an increasingly attractive prospect for them because they know how exposed your IT systems are to infection.
 The threat actors are aware that manufacturers are concerned with securing their operations environment, which in turn means neglecting their IT security, often leaving networks unprotected.
-These criminals also know that a manufacturers’ supply chain is large and complex with vulnerabilities in abundance, therefore the ideal environment to attempt an attack which can rapidly propagate across networks and infect various suppliers and businesses easily.
+These criminals also know that a manufacturers’ supply chain is large and complex with vulnerabilities in abundance, therefore the ideal environment to attempt an attack that can rapidly propagate across networks and infect various suppliers and businesses easily.

 It is evident then, that cybersecurity is not only a challenge for a manufacturer’s IT department, but for the operations and leadership teams too.
 Although many manufacturers are not able to demonstrate good enough cyber security practices, which is worrying considering that it is becoming a vital requirement written within contractual agreements for manufacturers to have effective cyber security processes in place for their customers.